Want the perfect workout program?Take Quiz

 Related: Best Cable Arm Exercises

 The chin up is obviously more than just a bicep exercise, it’s one of the biggest bang for your buck bodyweight exercises you can do.
-But in terms of the biceps, it’s stellar for targeting the short head of the biceps.
+But in terms of the biceps, it’s stellar for targeting the short head and building big biceps.
 As such, you can hit your short head bicep and a ton of other upper body muscles at the same time.

 The reason chin ups are better for your biceps than pull ups is that you have a greater range of motion in your elbow.
 With pull ups, you are shortening the range of elbow flexion, thus isolating your lats more, whereas chin ups you are fully extending and flexing your elbows each rep, which is basically a bodyweight curl.